Vaginal Treatment: Laser Treatment for Dryness, Incontinence, Tightening & Painful Sex in Melbourne

 How many vaginal laser treatments will I need with Mona Lisa Touch and what’s the cost?

-- Note that if you’re a GOOD CANDIDATE for vaginal laser treatments, you’ll need a series of treatments over several months, plus maintenance treatments to sustain results
+- Note that if you’re a GOOD CANDIDATE for vaginal laser treatments, you’ll need a series of treatments over several months.
+You will also need maintenance treatments to sustain results.

-- Followed by 1 to 2 skin-stimulating maintenance laser treatments each year, depending on how you respond to CO2 laser-based vaginal skin treatments
+- Then you will have 1 to 2 skin-stimulating maintenance laser treatments each year.
+However, this depends on how you respond to CO2 laser-based vaginal skin treatments

 Is using laser technology for the vaginal area or labia skin, actually effective?
 Research continues.